 The device will power up in the Transmit-Only Mode at address 00H.
-This mode supports a unidirectional 2-wire protocol for continuous transmission of the contents of the memory array.
-This device requires that it be initialized prior to valid data being sent in the Transmit-Only Mode (Section 2.2).
+This mode supports a unidirectional two wire protocol for continuous transmission of the contents of the memory array.
+This device requires that it be initialized prior to valid data being sent in the Transmit-Only Mode (see Initialization Procedure, below).
 In this mode, data is transmitted on the SDA pin in 8-bit bytes, with each byte followed by a ninth, null bit (Figure 2-1).
 The clock source for the Transmit-Only Mode is provided on the VCLK pin, and a data bit is output on the rising edge on this pin.
 The eight bits in each byte are transmitted most significant bit first.
 Each byte within the memory array will be output in sequence.
-After address 7Fh in the memory array is transmitted, the internal address pointers will wrap around to the first memory location (00h) and continue.
-The Bi-directional Mode Clock (SCL) pin must be held high for the device to remain in the Transmit-Only Mode.
+When the last byte in the memory array is transmitted, the internal address pointers will wrap around to the first memory location (00H) and continue.
+The bi-directional Mode Clock (SCL) pin must be held high for the device to remain in the Transmit-Only Mode.